waymarkedtrails/waymarked-trails-docker/README.md

 browser since this is a self signed certificate.
 By pressing Ctrl+C on the command line you can stop the container.
 The PostgreSQL database container is still running then (you can check with `docker ps`).
-If you want to stop the database container as well you can do so by running `docker-compose stop db` in the waymarked-trails-site directory.
+If you want to stop the database container as well you can do so by running `docker-compose stop db`.